-Note: the 'Heritage Reserve' series is increasingly termed the 'California' series by De Loach.
+Note: the 'Heritage Reserve' series is increasingly termed the 'Heritage Collection' by De Loach.

 The winery and vineyards were originally owned and run by the Cecil and Christine De Loach.
 In 2003, the family run Burgundian estate Jean-Claude Boisset purchased De Loach and brought the focus back to the estate's original high quality winemaking philosophy, with specific emphasis on small lot winemaking, particularly of Pinot Noir from the Russian River Valley.
 The winery's 17-acre estate vineyard has been completely restored and converted to organic and biodynamic viticulture, a tradition upheld by many foremost Burgundian vineyards.
 The De Loach estate vineyards are certified organic by CCOF.